 Earlier in the 2000s, a lag was built into the rate-setting process to increase the level of certainty when forecasting the budget year pension estimate.
 This lag calls for the employer contribution rates to be used when creating the State's annual pension bill to be based on the value of the Common Retirement Fund at the beginning of the previous fiscal year.
-For example, the employer contribution rates used to create the State's FY 2015 pension bill are based on the value of the Common Retirement Fund as of March 31, 2013.
+For example, the employer contribution rates used to create the State's FY 2016 pension bill are based on the value of the Common Retirement Fund as of March 31, 2014.
 Prior to this change, each year's employer contribution rates were based on the value of the Common Retirement Fund at the beginning of the new fiscal year.
-(Had the change not been implemented, for example, the employer contribution rates for FY 2015 would have been based on the value of the Common Retirement Fund as of March 31, 2014.)
+(Had the change not been implemented, for example, the employer contribution rates for FY 2016 would have been based on the value of the Common Retirement Fund as of March 31, 2015.)
 Prior to this change, the exact amount of each year's pension payment was not finalized until sometime during that fiscal year, which added a significant amount of uncertainty into the forecasting process.

 Part TT of Chapter 57 of the Laws of 2010 permits local governments and the State to amortize a portion of their pension costs beginning in FY 2011.
-Specifically, pension contribution costs in excess of the amortization thresholds, which in FY 2016 are 14.5 percent for ERS and 22.5 percent for PFRS, may be amortized.
+Specifically, pension contribution costs in excess of the amortization thresholds may be amortized.
 The authorizing legislation also permits amortization in all future years if the actuarial contribution rate is greater than the amortization threshold, which may increase or decrease by no more than one percentage point for each year.
 Repayment of the amortized amounts will be made over a ten-year period at an interest rate to be determined by the State Comptroller.
-The interest rates applicable to the FY 2014 and FY 2015 amortizations are 3.67 percent and 3.15 percent, respectively.
+The interest rates applicable to the FY 2015 and FY 2016 amortizations are 3.15 percent and 3.21 percent, respectively.